SzeligBalazs/kahoot-bot/README.md

 Enter game PIN: 3266962
-Enter a name for all bots: Alma
+Enter a name for all bots: Hi all
 Enter the number of bots: 256
 Joining kahoot...
-A joined the Kahoot quiz!
+A bot joined the Kahoot quiz!
-A joined the Kahoot quiz!
+A bot joined the Kahoot quiz!
-A joined the Kahoot quiz!
+A bot joined the Kahoot quiz!
-A joined the Kahoot quiz!
+A bot joined the Kahoot quiz!
-A joined the Kahoot quiz!
+A bot joined the Kahoot quiz!
-A joined the Kahoot quiz!
+A bot joined the Kahoot quiz!

 ...
 ```

-And then the bots will be in game!
+**And then the bots will be in game!**

 ## License
 ```